HERE IS MEASURE

 STANDALONE TRAIL MAP

 Any trail labeled as partially open (yellow), is available for use if and when conditions allow.
-Though these trails may not have been cleared of deadfall yet and might still have patches of snow or mud.
-If a trail has extended wet and muddy sections, please turn back so you do not cause damage to the trail.
-If you are leaving footprints or tire ruts- that's your sign to turn back.
+Though these trails may not have been cleared of deadfall yet, so plan on possibly needing to navigate over down trees.

-June 25th the Forest Service reported sheep moving throughout the valley.
+July 16th the Forest Service reported sheep moving throughout the valley and on grazing allotments.
 Click "more details" below for a more detailed sheep report.

 Wildlife is present.
 For information on recommended best practices when wildlife or sheep are encountered, visit this site's Trail Alerts Section.